-Accordingly, the headline seasonally adjusted IHS Markit India Manufacturing Purchasing Managers’ Index (PMI) rose to 55.3 (index reading) in July as against a reading of 48.1 in June.
+The headline seasonally adjusted IHS Markit India Manufacturing Purchasing Managers’ Index (PMI) rose to 55.3 (index reading) in July as against a reading of 48.1 in June.

 The PMI ranges between 0 and 100, with a reading above 50 indicating an overall increase compared to the previous month.

-Furthermore, the data report by IHS Markit, cited a marginal increase in employment which ended a 15-month sequence of job shedding.
+Furthermore, the data report by IHS Markit cited a marginal increase in employment which ended a 15-month sequence of job shedding.

 However, there was softer but still sharp increase in input costs.